 This is Rep. Kristin Phillips-Hill’s second term in office representing Pennsylvania’s 93rd Legislative District in southern York County.
-During the 2017-18 legislative session, she has been appointed to serve on the Education, Health and State Government committees (she is also secretary of each of these committees), as well as the Gaming Oversight Committee.
+During the 2017-18 legislative session, she has been appointed to serve on the following committees: Education, Gaming Oversight, Health and State Government (she serves as secretary of the Education and State Government committees).
 Phillips-Hill has also been re-appointed to serve as a majority deputy whip, and will be a member of the Speaker’s Equal Opportunity Advisory Committee.
+In addition, she chairs the Cystic Fibrosis Caucus.
+Apart from her legislative duties, Phillips-Hill is a member of the York County Convention and Visitors Bureau’s Board of Directors.

 In her first term in office, Phillips-Hill authored House Bill 2078, which was signed into law as Act 143 of 2016.
 The legislation accelerates the process veterans, military members and their spouses must follow when attempting to maintain state teaching certification due to frequent moves.